Training Bursaries for national and regional regulatory authorities (2023)

-We are delighted to be able to extend our bursary scheme to provide in-house training for regulatory affairs organisations based in low-to-middle income countries for 2023.
+We are delighted to be able to offer our Training Bursaries to provide in-house training for regulatory affairs organisations based in low-to-middle income countries.

 What is the Training Bursary?